Updated – Originally published June 30, 2022

 Declines in Roaming

-Most parents recognize the value of roaming and unstructured children’s play.
-3 In the meantime, children spend significantly less time with these activities.
+Many parents recognize the value of roaming and unstructured children’s play, yet kids spend significantly less time with these activities.

 Misconceptions about roaming

 It is natural for parents to be concerned about their children’s well-being.
-Additionally, parents are responsible for setting boundaries for their children’s safety, which is no easy task.
+Parents are responsible for setting boundaries for their children’s safety, which is no easy task.

 Unfortunately, misinformation can lead caregivers to overestimate dangers and create restrictions that might hinder children from exploring.